dahimbis/dahimbis/README.md

 - 🤖 **Agentic AI:** Building AI agents that don't just answer questions, but takes action.
 - ⚡ **Automation:** If it's repetitive, it should be scripted
 - 🔧 **Data Engineering:** The unsung hero of every great ML project
 - 🤯 **Machine Learning, Deep Learning, LLMS and RL:** Helping machines learn without taking over the world (yet).
+AI for social good.

 **Current Interests or Roles:**